teelmo/dani.teelmo.info/README.md

-# suisse.teelmo.info
+# dani.teelmo.info

-My Travel destinations
+Dani's todo

 ## Rights of usage

-Contact Teemo Tebest.
+Contact Daniela Stange

 ## How to build and develop